traitecoevo/plant_paper/vignettes/intro.md

 ---
-title: "plant: A package for modelling forest trait ecology & evolution: _introduction_"
+title: "plant: A package for modelling forest trait ecology & evolution: _Introduction_"
 ---

 This document provides a number of worked examples that replicate